-Upon completion of this offering, we will report under the Exchange Act as a non-U.S. company with foreign private issuer status.
-Even after we no longer qualify as an emerging growth company, as long as we qualify as a foreign private issuer under the Exchange Act, we will be exempt from certain provisions of the Exchange Act that are applicable to U.S. domestic public companies, including:
+We report under the Exchange Act as a non-U.S. company with foreign private issuer status.
+Even after we no longer qualify as an emerging growth company, as long as we qualify as a foreign private issuer under the Exchange Act, we are exempt from certain provisions of the Exchange Act that are applicable to U.S. domestic public companies, including: